 As I made my way through the park, gravel and dirt lay on the roadsides – unusual for late winter- with the Paradise area boasting far less than its annual 50-75 feet of typical snowfall.
 When I arrived at Paradise, the parking lot was full, so I turned around for the short trip down to the overnight lot.
 It was me, the wilderness and several hundred of my closest friends gearing up for a day in the snow.
 Before I could confirm the 53 degree temperature, I noticed a collector’s edition rear-wheel drive Firebird arrive; further confirmation that this was not a typical snow year in the Pacific Northwest.

-The 1:30 ranger- led interpretive snowshoe outing that I had hoped to join was cancelled due to staff illness, so I decided on a self-led 3.5 mile excursion to Reflection Lakes.
+The 1:30 ranger-led interpretive snowshoe outing that I had hoped to join was canceled due to staff illness, so I decided on a self-led 3.5-mile excursion to Reflection Lakes.

 The trail descended steeply toward the junction to Narada Falls.
 I turned left here, and after two narrow bridge crossings, I joined the Paradise Valley trail, jogging east approximately an eighth of a mile, and found the Reflection Lakes trail.
 The route made several elevation gains and losses, crossing a path to Mazama Ridge, before losing elevation, climbing again, and then dropping down to the lakes.
 What small sense of accomplishment was gained at arriving lakeside was quickly lost, as I noticed several walkers in jeans and street shoes walking in on the road.